RupakDas62/Nextjs-Ecommerce/README.md

 There may be other optional vars (e.g., `PORT`), but the above are required to run the project.

+---

+## 🧪 API Testing with Postman

+To test all API endpoints, you can import the Postman collection provided in this project.

+1. Locate the file **`EcommerceAPI.postman_collection.json`** in the project root (or `/postman/` folder).
+2. Open **Postman** → click **Import** → select the file.
+3. Ensure the collection format is **Postman Collection v2.1**.
+4. Update environment variables (like `MONGODB_URI` or API base URL) if required.
+5. Run the requests directly to verify API functionality.

+You can also upload this collection to Postman manually using the exported JSON file — no login or workspace access required.

+---

 ## Notable files

 - `pages/index.js` — home page (SSG + ISR)